Mets vs. Padres Prediction

-The Mets will send David Peterson to the mound for Saturdays’ contest against the Padres.
-The Padres will counter with Michael King.
-With the Padres listed as a home favorite and the total sitting at 7.5 runs, what is the best bet from San Diego?
+The Mets will send Jose Quintana to the mound for Sunday’s contest against the Padres.
+The Padres will counter with Martin Perez.
+With the Padres listed as a home favorite and the total sitting at 8.5 runs, what is the best bet from San Diego?

 Game Matchup & Betting Odds